backseats/hardhat-foundry-comparison/readme.md

 I hope this repo can help you out.
 I may add to it over time but make no promises.

+## TLDR

+There is a `tldr` directory that has three files, if you'd like to skip all of the other stuff and get right to the meat of it all.

+* `BigData.sol` – The shared smart contract between the two test suites
+* `BigDataTest.js` – The Hardhat tests
+* `BigData.t.sol` – The Foundry tests

 ## TODO:

-* Figure out the issue with the input Merkle proof data in the **Foundry** test that causes a "Not on the Allowlist" error when running the test.
+- [ ] Figure out the issue with the input Merkle proof data in the **Foundry** test that causes a "Not on the Allowlist" error when running the test.

 ## Contributions